junedr375/WhatsApp-Bot/README.md

 # WhatsApp-Bot
-Can send messages by reading number/names and replies from an excel file also can send attachment
+Can send messages by reading number/names and replies from an excel file also can send attachment.
+Language used Python